dlang/dlang-bot/README.md

 ```

 The Dlang-Bot will do all the hard work of linking and referencing
-between Bugzilla, GitHub and Trello do for you.
+between Bugzilla, GitHub and Trello for you.

+Be careful to not put extra characters next to the issue number, e.g. `fix Issue 16582: blah`
+would not work because of the `:` character.
+If in doubt, follow the format of the
+example above.

 ### GitHub